 Other applicable solutions, some of which have been mentioned in this article, are available on cloud.google.com.

 - Creating a render farm in GCP using OpenCue

-- Using Stackdriver as a Logging Server for a VFX Rendering Pipeline
+- Using Cloud Logging as a logging server for a VFX rendering pipeline

 - Securing Rendering Workloads